ecnarudne/portlets-svc/portlets-app/README.md

-# portlets-svc
+# portlets-app

-Portlets service and related jobs
+Portlets application and related jobs

-*all commands to be run in project home directory*
+*all commands to be run in portlets-app directory*

 ## Web UI dependencies setup